 Since its inception in 2006 PLIF has played a significant part in transforming Scotland’s public library landscape.
-Millions of pounds has been invested in a wide range of pioneering projects which in turn has had an enormous impact on both individuals and communities alike.
+Millions of pounds have been invested in a wide range of pioneering projects which in turn has had an enormous impact on both individuals and communities alike.

 PLIF also has a key role to play in helping library services achieve the vision set out by Scotland’s strategy for public libraries, Ambition & Opportunity.

 Each year every public library in Scotland can apply for funding through PLIF.
-Projects can cover a wide range of different areas such as the creation of homework clubs, the introduction of maker spaces or digital training.
+Projects cover a wide range of different areas such as the creation of homework clubs, the introduction of maker spaces or digital training.

 Currently, every project has to have a direct link to one or more of the six strategic aims of the Scottish public library strategy.
 For instance, successful PLIF Awards in 2016 focused on areas such as economic wellbeing, digital inclusion and reading, literacy and learning.
-By showing clear links with the strategic aims, projects were also able to contribute to the overarching national outcomes of the strategy.
+By showing clear links with the strategic aims, projects are also able to contribute to the overarching national outcomes of the strategy.